 - Divers and boaters checking out the bay’s conditions before heading out on the water.

-- Teachers providing marine education to students.
+- Teachers providing marine education for students.

-- Researchers monitoring the health of the bay to inform management decisions.
+- Researchers monitoring the health of the Bay to inform management decisions.

 - Researchers monitoring Australasian Gannets.

 - People around the world who can appreciate and marvel at our unique marine life.